V-GEN-Lab/ViperSubmit/README.md

      myenv\Scripts\activate  # Use this line if you're on Windows pip install pandas biopython openpyxl
      ```
-     After the environment is created, a folder named after the environment (in this example, 'myenv') will also be created with all the necessary documents, as shown in Figure 1 and Figure 2.
+     After the environment is created, a folder named after the environment (in this example, 'myenv') will also be created with all the necessary documents.
+In my case, I named an environment as 'sub' as shown in Figure 1 and Figure 2.

   <p align="center">
     <img src="./Pictures/envEX1.png" alt="ENV1" />